atomikpanda/PreferencesHelper/README.md

 *Notification callback is optional as Preferences Helper already updates itself (no need to reload any dictionary)*

 ---
+## Using a plist not at /var/mobile/Library/Preferences
+set the `plistPath` property on your manager like this:
+`prefsManager.plistPath = @"/path/to/your.plist";`

+---

 ## Retrieving Preference Values
 The methods below are pretty straightforward.